ldutoit/stoneflies_GBS1/SNPcalling.md

 ## STACKS pipeline

 I create a [population map](snp_calling_files/popmap.txt) that is required by STACKS, there is no population information actually contained in it.
-It contaisn all the individuals from both lanes...
+It contaisn all the samples from both lanes.
+Some individuals will be dropped later if thee result of the sequencing is poor.

-Then I call SNPs denovo using [ustacks.sh](ustacks.sh) followed by [fromcstackstopopulations.sh](fromcstackstopopulations.sh).
+I  call SNPs denovo using [ustacks.sh](ustacks.sh) followed by [fromcstackstopopulations.sh](fromcstackstopopulations.sh).

 ## Post-STACKS Filtering